Preview & Edit

 Kamaitachi - Sickle Weasel

 You are walking outside and suddenly discover that your leg has been cut as if with a sharp blade.
-This is said to be the work of a kamaitachi - literally a "sickle weasel." the kamaitachi is an extremely widespread yokai phenomenon found throughout Japan, but probably most common in the so-called snow country of northern Honshu.
+This is said to be the work of a kamaitachi.
+Literally a "sickle weasel." the kamaitachi is an extremely widespread yokai phenomenon found throughout Japan, but probably most common in the so-called snow country of northern Honshu.
 In most cases, the creature inflicts its wound on the lower part of the body, on the shin or the calf, and often there is no blood associated with the cut.
-Beliefs and narratives about kamaitachi vary from place to place, but the creature is often said to ride in with a powerful gust of wind or on a whirlwind; in some places, the phenomenon is known as kamakaze, or "sickle wind."
+Beliefs and narratives about kamaitachi vary from place to place, but the creature is usually said to ride in with a powerful gust of wind or on a whirlwind; in some places, the phenomenon is known as kamakaze, or "sickle wind."

 Kamaitachi, a yōkai meaning "sickle weasel."